Uvacoder/hugo-papermod-2/content/posts/20210630-Hugo-GithubPages-Cloudflare-01.md

 Next up - we're going to setup HUGO, and then do some stuff with Github Actions to tie it all together.

 ## Hugo
 Hugo is super easy to setup.
 It can be found [here](https://gohugo.io/getting-started/installing/) and the best part is that is written in go - we don't need to install any thing extra to make it run.
-I used the [windows](https://gohugo.io/getting-started/installing/#windows) installer steps.
+Installing [go](https://golang.org/doc/install) could be handy if you want to extend in the future though.
+I used the [windows](https://gohugo.io/getting-started/installing/#windows) hugo installer steps.

 Once it's all extracted to a place of your choosing - I recommend you get it into your $ENV:Path, makes life loads easier!